H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/Gitea-Runner.md

 - For storage solutions like EFS, you can increase the number of replicas for scalability.
 - Ensure all placeholder values are replaced with actual configurations before deployment.
+- If your Kubernetes cluster uses custom resources, such as EKS Auto Mode, it will become easier & effectively manage node pools for the runner in your infrastructure.

 ## Security Considerations